 Inbound marketing requires a lot of work upfront.
-However, once the content is created and the funnels are put into place, you can let off the gas and the strategy will self-propel.
+However, once the relevant content is created and the funnels are put into place, you can let off the gas and the marketing strategy will self-propel.
 This provides a sustainable source of traffic and leads.

 While outbound marketing tends to get pooh-poohed when discussed in the same conversation as inbound marketing, it’s still a very important and useful method of filling the top of the funnel with prospects and leads.
 (There’s a reason virtually every single Fortune 500 company uses some type of outbound marketing to generate leads.)

 Outbound marketing is much more effective today than it’s ever been.
 This is due to an overabundance of data and the ability to use target audience or audience targeting to zero in on very specific segments of the marketplace.